sychan/kb_sdk_docs/source/tutorial/initialize.rst

     $ kb-sdk init --language python --user <your_kbase_user_name> <uid>HelloWorld

 This creates a directory called ``<uid>HelloWorld`` in your current directory where <uid> is your name/id that will make your copy of HelloWorld unique.
-The directory has all of the components needed to start creating apps and is basically a clean slate.
+The newly created directory has all of the components needed to start creating apps and is basically a clean slate.